-Option Description Initial Assessment Take Forward Option 6 - Former Option D of Adopted Local Development Plan Focus development on sites and settlements where opportunities exist for large scale mixed development to enable new residential development to be accompanied by an associated increase in employment opportunities.
-LDP Strategy includes a number of Strategic Mixed Use Sites, however the provision of employment opportunities together with residential developments has not been fulfilled in all of the Strategic Mixed Use Sites allocated in the adopted LDP.
+Option Description Initial Assessment Take Option 6 - Former Option D of Adopted Local Development Plan Focus development on sites and settlements where opportunities exist for large scale mixed development to enable new residential development to be accompanied by an associated increase in employment opportunities.
+This relates to an option considered previously in the Adopted LDP.
+The current LDP Strategy includes a number of Strategic Mixed Use Sites, however the provision of employment opportunities together with residential developments has not been fulfilled in all of the Strategic Mixed Use Sites allocated in the adopted LDP.
 This option would take this further by only allocating Mixed Use Sites which based on previous experience are likely to be subject to viability and deliverability issues and would not be a realistic option going forward.
-While a No This option would not meet housing need across Monmouthshire as a whole, particularly in rural areas of need.
+While a focus on mixed use sites would not be appropriate, where such sites are considered to be viable and deliverable they should be given further consideration.
+It would nevertheless be more beneficial to allocate Employment land in line with the findings of the Employment Land Review and other Council aspirations.
+Forward No This option would not meet housing need across Monmouthshire as a whole, particularly in rural areas of need.
 The inclusion of large scale development would also likely impact build rates, with a preference towards large house builders limiting the amount of small/medium house builders working across the County.
 This option is not considered to be realistic and as a consequence has not been selected as an option for consultation purposes.